-Birmingham True Wage: a major financial centre where office frequency still drives real pay
+Birmingham True Wage: a major financial centre where office days still drive real pay

 Birmingham has a substantial professional-services and finance presence, with major employers and large regional offices that make it a serious market for skilled roles.
 ONS ASHE 2025 also showed strong year-on-year full-time earnings growth in the West Midlands.
 For professionals weighing up a Birmingham offer, the more useful question is how that salary holds up once commute and office days are factored in.